Portrayal of women in film noir: Tactics

-A main tactic of the femme fatale is to use her feminine body and sexual traits as a way to achieve some hidden agenda.
+A main tactic of the femme fatale is to use manipulation, often involving her feminity and sexual traits, as a way to achieve some hidden agenda.

 The femme fatale is a prevalent and indicating theme to the style of film noir.
 The archetype of the femme fatale often pushes back on the male protagonist, posing as the obstacle to the protagonist in reaching their goals.
 In understanding dramatic structure, the dramatic action reveals the deep desires and goals of the characters who move the plot ahead.
 Therefore, the objectives and obstacles create complications and unraveling, the femme fatale is the epitome of complication and unraveling.
-A characteristic of the femme fatale is she often uses her sexuality and beauty to undermine another character in order to get what she wants.
+A characteristic of the femme fatale is she often uses her sexuality, beauty, and con artist tendencies in order to get what she wants, only to discard her conquests once they are no longer useful.

 Some of the most notorious femmes fatales in classical film noir are Barbara Stanwyck as Phyllis Dietrichson in Double Indemnity (Wilder, 1944), Rita Hayworth in Gilda (1946), and Lana Turner in The Postman Always Rings Twice (1946).

 History

 Myths and legends of femme fatale

 The archetype femme fatale has historically been a culturally pervasive influence on literature and art.
 Femme fatale has roots in mythology and legends through figures such as Eve from the Biblical creation narrative and the original sin story of Adam and Eve; mythological figures such as Circe and Clytemnestra; folklore, in figures like succubi and yuki-onna; and even history, in an understanding of figures like Cleopatra, Lucrezia Borgia, and Mata Hari.
 In these representations, the femme fatale possesses an allure that is able to enchant and hypnotize her victim, sometimes even through a metaphysical or supernatural force; akin to a witch, seductress, or enchantress.
-What seems to motivate the femme fatale is an insatiable desire for power and control, often over a man, weaponizing her charm and beauty while using lies, deception, and coercion.
+Similarly to males with dark triad personality disorders, what seems to motivate the femme fatale is an insatiable desire for power and control, often over men, weaponizing her charm and beauty while using lies, deception, and coercion.